egid/training/frontend/Javascript.md

+// TODO: I might move 'Debugging' to the very end?
 ## Debugging

 Most modern browsers have fairly good debugging capabilites built in.
 They allow you to set breakpoints, log things out, and inspect various objects.
 This tutorial applies mostly to Chrome, but other browsers have debugging capabilities as well.